On November 3, Fulton County will have a choice for the first time in at least a decade.

 …But seriously, what is the point of this election, if the resources required to make an informed decision are so obscure and difficult to access?

+This is why I must run; to find out what exactly they are up to and check their excesses (or at least publicize them).
 I am Zane Placie, and I ask for your vote for Fulton County Soil and Water District Supervisor.

 Proudly endorsed by the Libertarian Party of Fulton County and the Libertarian Party of Georgia.